Merck KGaA's earnings beat consensus on lab equipment, drug sales

 By Ludwig Burger

-FRANKFURT (Reuters) - German healthcare and chemicals group Merck KGaA on Thursday reported better-than-expected quarterly earnings on higher revenues from pharmaceuticals and biotech lab equipment as well as tailwinds from a strong U.S. dollar and Chinese yuan.
+FRANKFURT (Reuters) -Germany's Merck KGaA reported better-than-expected quarterly earnings on higher revenues from drugs and biotech lab equipment, but signalled that growth of its semiconductor chemicals unit could lose momentum next year.

 Third-quarter earnings before interest, taxes, depreciation and amortisation (EBITDA), adjusted for one-offs, rose 16.7% to 1.81 billion euros, surpassing the average estimate of 1.78 billion euros in an analyst poll on the company's website.

-The diversified group narrowed its full-year target range for adjusted EBITDA to between 6.80 billion and 7.20 billion euros, where it had previously forecast 6.75 billion to 7.25 billion.
+The diversified group narrowed on Thursday its full-year target range for adjusted EBITDA to between 6.80 billion and 7.20 billion euros, against a previous forecast of 6.75 billion to 7.25 billion.

-Merck said the outlook for its life science unit, which makes substances and gear for drugmakers, had brightened further.
+Merck said the outlook for its life science unit, which makes substances and gear for drugmakers, had brightened further after cost cuts and as drugmakers upgrade their lab equipment to pursue new technologies.

-However, the electronics unit is now expected to see earnings fall as much as 10%, when adjusting for currency swings, on a drop in demand for its liquid crystals used in flat screens.
+But the shares declined as the company said its electronics unit was now expected to see earnings fall as much as a currency-adjusted 10%, on a drop in demand for its liquid crystals used in display screens.

+The stock was down 2.4% by 1010 GMT, paring some of its strong gains over the prior two trading sessions.

-Within the electronics unit, growing demand for chemicals used by the semiconductor industry showed no sign of letting up, it added.
+Within the electronics unit, demand for chemicals used by the semiconductor industry was still growing, but likely not next year, Chief Executive Belen Garijo said on a media call.

-Chief Executive Belen Garijo told Reuters last month that she does not anticipate that a projected decline in smartphone sales this year would weigh on its semiconductor chemicals business any time soon.
+Last month Garijo told Reuters that she did not anticipate that a projected decline in smartphone sales this year would weigh on the semiconductor chemicals business any time soon.